 Gamvar may be brush applied when the painting is dry to the touch and firm in its thickest areas.
 For some oil paintings, that might take two weeks, for others, 2 months.
 To check if it’s dry, gently press your nail into the thickest part of your painting.

 How do I varnish a painting?

 The best way to apply varnish to an oil or acrylic painting is shown here: Gamblin Picture Varnishes.

 A single thin coat of Gamvar provides excellent protection to a painting.
-If you prefer a higher gloss, apply a second equally thin coat of Gamvar Gloss may be applied after the first coat is tack-free.
+If you prefer a higher gloss, a second equally thin coat of Gamvar Gloss may be applied after the first coat is tack-free.

-Whether applying one or two coats, brush on Gamvar very thinly.
+Whenever applying the varnish, brush on Gamvar very thinly.
 Gamvar dries purely by solvent evaporation.
 Thin coats easily throw off solvent and typically dry tack-free within 24 hours.
 The thicker the coating, the more solvent is trapped and the longer it stays tacky.
 (Varnish applied too thickly may retain a slightly tacky feel even after it has completely dried.)